timescale/docs/ai/llamaindex-integration-for-pgvector-and-timescale-vector.md

 ---
-title: LlamaIndex Integration
+title: LlamaIndex Integration for pgvector and Timescale Vector
 excerpt: LlamaIndex integration for Timescale Vector
 products: [cloud]
 keywords: [ai, vector, pgvector, timescale vector, python, llamaindex]
 tags: [ai, vector, python, llamaindex]
 ---

-## LlamaIndex integration
+## LlamaIndex integration for pgvector and Timescale Vector

 [LlamaIndex](https://www.llamaindex.ai/) is a popular data framework for connecting custom data sources to large language models (LLMs).
-Timescale Vector has a native LlamaIndex integration, enabling you to use Timescale Vector as a vector store and leverage all its capabilities in your applications built with LlamaIndex.
+Timescale Vector has a native LlamaIndex integration that supports all the features of pgvector and Timescale Vector.
+It enables you to use Timescale Vector as a vector store and leverage all its capabilities in your applications built with LlamaIndex.

 Here are resources about using Timescale Vector with LlamaIndex: